AhmedEFRMElwazery/udacity-advanced-fullstack-nanodegree-project1/README.md

 ## Notifications
 ----------------

-A number of colored CLI notification were made for **the purpose of ease-of-use from a system admin perspective**, here is an overview of how they all look, with further explaination for each of them afterwards:
+A number of **colored CLI notifications** were made for **the purpose of ease-of-use from a system admin perspective**, here is an overview of how they all look, with further explaination for each of them afterwards:

 ![overview of all notificaions coloration](./assets/docs/all-notification-api-call.PNG "overview of all notificaions coloration")